Residents of Norwood Are Called For Action.

 Alteration of Two Railroad Bridges Part of Plan Proposed.

-NORWOOD, Sept 25—Two warrants for town meetings to be held in Norwood this week are posted—one for Tuesday evening and one for Thursday evening.
-The former will be for the state primaries, and the principal local Interest centers whether Representative Willie W. Baker of Westwood will do denominated as the republican candidate, or if Frederick T. Fuller of Walpole will be successful.
+Two warrants for town meetings to be held in Norwood this week are posted—one for Tuesday evening and one for Thursday evening.
+The former will be for the state primaries, and the principal local Interest centers whether Representative Willie W. Baker of Westwood will be denominated as the republican candidate, or if Frederick T. Fuller of Walpole will be successful.

 Thursday night several important matters will come up.
-The feature of greatest importance, since it affects not only Norwood and Westwood, but the New Haven railroad, possibly the Bay State street railway, and every mobilist who travels through this town, is an article, which reads:
+The feature of greatest importance, since it affects not only Norwood and Westwood, but the New Haven railroad, possibly the Bay State Street railway, and every motorist who travels through this town, is an article, which reads:

-The general opinion of the citizens about this street seems to be voiced in the action taken Saturday evening by the executive committee of the Norwood business association and hoard of trade.
+The general opinion of the citizens about this street seems to be voiced in the action taken Saturday evening by the executive committee of the Norwood Business Association and Board of Trade.
 The recommendations of the selectmen were “unanimously endorsed as being the most farsighted and economic plan for the town of Norwood”.
 It was voted to bring this matter to the attention of every member of the business association and board of trade as worthy “of his support and interest at town meeting and at any future hearings which it may be necessary to hold.”

 An attempt will be made to secure an appropriation of $1000 to put the Shattuck school playground in condition or take any other action in the matter; to decide if the town will vote to raise and appropriate $500 for the suppression of gypsy and brown-tail moths and their nests to see if the town will reconsider its action taken at the last annual town meeting providing for the payment of votes and interest; to vote on an appropriation to put a fire escape on the Everett school building and to make such alterations as are necessary.